skyengineer1/Horizontal-Navigation-Bar/README.md

-# Horizontal Navigation Bar
+# Vertical Navigation Bar

-🚀 A simple and elegant horizontal navigation bar built using HTML and CSS.
+🚀 A simple and elegant vertical navigation bar built using HTML and CSS.
 Perfect for small web projects and learning purposes.

 ## Features
 - 🌐 Responsive design